bids-standard/bids-website/docs/getting_started/tutorials/conversion/pet.md

 -   [TPCCLIIB](https://gitlab.utu.fi/vesoik/tpcclib) is a command line library containing (among many others) PET tools such as `ecat2nii` that will be used below to convert the imaging data from a PET dataset into nifti format.
-    The Turku PET Centre site can be found [here](https://turkupetcentre.fi/) for additional information on anything PET.
+    The Turku PET Center site can be found [here](https://turkupetcentre.fi/) for additional information on anything PET.

 -   a [BIDS PET Template](https://github.com/bids-standard/bids-starter-kit/tree/main/templates)